alexfox246/Customer-Churn-Analysis/EDA_plan.md

 - Mailed check: 19.11%
 - Bank transfer: 16.71%
 - Credit card: 15.24%

-Customers who pay via electronic check churn at significantly higher rates than customers using other payment methods, indicating that billing experience and payment preferences are key drivers of churn.
-The findings tell us that customers using manual or less convenient payment methods may experience more dissatisfaction, while automatic payment users are more stable.
-Encouraging customers to switch to automatic payments could significantly reduce churn.

 # 4. Churn by combined factors
 ## 4.1 Contract type vs Monthly charge